Tirana: Road

-The city's geographical location in the centre of Albania has long established the city as an integral terminus for the national road transportation, thus connecting the city to all parts of Albania and the neighbouring countries.
-The Rruga Shtetërore 1 (SH1) connects Tirana with Shkodër and Montenegro in the north, and constitutes an essential section of the proposed Adriatic–Ionian motorway.
+Tirana's geographical location in the centre of Albania has long established the city as the core terminus for the national road network, thus connecting the city to all parts of Albania and neighbouring countries.
+The Rruga Shtetërore 1 (SH1) connects Tirana with Shkodër and Montenegro in the north, and constitutes a key section of the proposed Adriatic–Ionian motorway.
 The Rruga Shtetërore 2 (SH2) continues in the west and provides direct connection to Durrës on the Adriatic Sea.
-The Rruga Shtetërore 3 (SH3) is being transformed to the Autostrada 3 (A3) and follows the ancient Via Egnatia.
-It significantly constitutes a major section of the Pan-European Corridor VIII and links the city with Elbasan, Korçë and Greece in the south.
-Tirana is further connected, through the Milot interchange in the northwest, with Kosovo following as part of the Autostrada 1 (A1).
+The Rruga Shtetërore 3 (SH3) is being transformed into the Autostrada 3 (A3) and follows the ancient Via Egnatia.
+It is a significant section of the Pan-European Corridor VIII and links the city with Elbasan, Korçë and Greece in the south.
+Tirana is further connected, through the Milot interchange in the northwest, with Kosovo as part of the Autostrada 1 (A1).

-During the communist regime in Albania, a plan for the construction of a ring road around Tirana arose in 1989 with no implementation until the 2010s.
-It is of major importance, especially concerning the demographic growth of the metropolitan region of Tirana as well as the importance of the economy.
-Although, constructions for the nowadays completed southern section of the ring road started in 2011, however, the northern and eastern sections are still in the planning process.
+During the communist regime in Albania, a plan for the construction of a ring road around Tirana arose in 1989 but implementation was delayed until the 2010s.
+It is of major importance, especially concerning demographic growth of the Tirana region as well as the Albanian economy.
+Although, constructions for the now completed southern section of the ring road started in 2011, the northern and eastern sections are still in the planning process.

 Rail

 Rail lines of Hekurudha Shqiptare (HSH) connected Tirana with all of the major cities of Albania, including Durrës, Shkodër and Vlorë.
 In 2013, the Tirana Railway Station was closed and moved to Kashar by the city government in order to create space for the New Boulevard (Bulevardi i Ri) project.
 The new Tirana Station will be constructed in Laprakë, which is projected to be a multifunctional terminal for rail, tram and bus transportation.
-City officials have also talked about a light rail extension all the way to the location of the former rail station.
+City officials have discussed a light rail extension to the location of the former rail station.

-The new rail line from Tirana through Nënë Tereza International Airport to Durrës has started construction.
+Construction is underway on a new rail line from Tirana to Nënë Tereza International Airport and Durrës.

-In 2012, the Tirana municipality published a report according to which a project on the construction of two tram lines was under evaluation.
+In 2012, the Tirana municipality published a report that construction of two tram lines was under evaluation.
 The tram lines would have a total length of 16.7 km.
-The plan was never implemented.
+That plan was never implemented.
 Under the plan, the two tram lines would have intersected in Skanderbeg Square.
-The public transport in Tirana is, for now, focused only in the city centre, so that the people living in the suburbs have fewer or no public transport connections.
+Public transport in Tirana is, for now, focused only in the city centre, people living in the suburbs have fewer or no public transport connections.